Adnangad/career_copilot/README.md

 # Career Copilot — Job Scraper Service

+A live demo of this app can be found at: https://career-copilot.netlify.app/ <br>

-This microservice is part of the Career Copilot ecosystem — an AI-powered platform that helps job seekers discover and analyze opportunities.
+This microservice is part of the Career Copilot ecosystem — an AI-powered platform that helps job seekers discover and analyze opportunities.The app lists jobs scraped from Hiring caffe website.It automatically scrapes jobs, analyzes candidate–job fit using AI, and generates personalized cover letters based on the candidate’s resume.<br>

 The Job Scraper Service automates the process of fetching job listings from the web, categorizing them using AI, and storing them in a centralized database for downstream analysis and visualization.